-Each area of the Dordogne has its own characteristics and nowhere is this more clear than in the towns and villages scattered through the countryside of the Dordogne region.
+Each area of the Dordogne has its own characteristics and nowhere is this more clear than in the towns and villages that you will discover as you explore the countryside.

-Some of our favourites are shown below (some are quite sizable, some little more than a cluster of houses around a church) - spend some time exploring!
-See the individual place details for a location map and list of places to visit nearby:
+Some of our favourite towns and villages are shown above.
+Some of these are quite sizable, some little more than a cluster of houses around a church, so spend some time exploring!
+You can alse refer to the individual place details for a location map and list of places to visit nearby.

 I recommend you try and use the smaller routes where possible, passing through the quieter countryside and hamlets, where many small villages will have just a few houses but will be every bit as beautiful as the larger, more well known towns.